-The lines section can be useful when visualizing the results of a Poincare or Integral Curve operation.
+The lines section can be useful when visualizing the results from an Integral Curve System operation.

 There are three options for Line type: Lines (default), Tubes, and Ribbons.

 The width of Lines can be changed by choosing an option from the Line width menu.
 The Tubes type has a Resolution option which represents the roundness of the tube.
 The higher the resolution, the rounder the tube.